Geothermal heat pump tax credit, 42.47

 This rule making is adopted under the authority provided in Iowa Code sections 422.12N and 422.68.

 This rule making implements, in whole or in part, Iowa Code section 422.12N.

 Purpose and Summary

-This proposed rule making is intended to implement the Iowa geothermal heat pump income tax credit enacted in 2019 Iowa Acts, House File 779, for geothermal heat pumps installed on residential property in Iowa.
+This rule making implements the Iowa geothermal heat pump income tax credit enacted in 2019 Iowa Acts, House File 779, for geothermal heat pumps installed on residential property in Iowa.